Proof Theory for Intuitionistic Strong L\"ob Logic: Logics and calculi

 As one can see, $\DY$ is the result of replacing the single left implication rule $L\!\imp$ in $\LJ$ by the four left implication rules of $\DY$, each corresponding to the outermost connective of the antecedent of the principal implication.
 When one analyses the nontermination of $\LJ$, one sees that in the standard ordering on sequents in every rule every premise is of lower complexity than its conclusion, except in the left implication rule, where the principal implication occurs in the left premise.
 This explains why the only difference between $\DY$ and $\LJ$ is the left implication rule(s).
 Since in this paper the propositional language is extended by the modal operator $\bx$, we use five instead of four replacing implication rules, one extra for the case that the the antecedent of the principal implication is boxed.

 The calculi considered in this paper are given in Figure~\ref{figlogics}.
-They are extensions of either \LJ\ or \DY\ by the modal rules and the additional left implication rules given in Figure~\ref{figmodal}.
-In the rules of $\LJX$, the {\em principal, auxiliary} and {\em side} formula(s) of an inference are defined as usual for the connectives \citep{buss98}.
-For ${\rm X} \in \{{\rm GL,SL}\}$, the principal formulas are $\bx\phi$ and all formulas in $\bx\Ga$ for $\rsch_{\rm X}$, and for $\leftimprule_{\rm X}$ the principal formulas are $\bx\phi \imp \psi$ and the formulas in $\bx\Ga$.
+They are extensions of either~\LJ\ or~\DY\ by the modal rules and the additional left implication rules given in Figure~\ref{figmodal}.
+In the rules of $\LJX$, the {\em principal} formula of an inference are defined as usual for the connectives \citep{buss98}.
+For ${\rm X} \in \{{\rm GL,SL}\}$, the principal formulas are $\bx\phi$ and all formulas in $\bx\Ga$ for $\rsch_{\rm X}$, and for $\leftimprule_{\rm X}$ the principal formulas are $\bx\phi \imp \psi$ and the formulas in~$\bx\Ga$.
 The {\em diagonal} formula of $\rsch_{\rm GL}$ and $\rsch_{\rm SL}$ is $\bx\phi$.
 In an application of $\rsch_{\rm SL}$, the formulas in $\bx\Sig$ are said to be {\em introduced} in that inference step.
 Note that in $\LJSL$, $\Pi$ ranges over multisets that do not contain boxed formulas.
-In case of $\iK$ and $\iKD$ in \citep{iemhoff18} there is no requirement on $\Pi$ in the modal rules of the calculi $\LJK$ and $\LJKD$.
-The reason for the restriction on $\Pi$ and the presence of $\bx\Sig$ in $\LJSL$ lies in the proof of the cut-elimination theorem.
+In case of~$\iK$ and~$\iKD$ in \citep{iemhoff18} there is no requirement on $\Pi$ in the modal rules of the calculi~$\LJK$ and~$\LJKD$.
+The reason for the restriction on $\Pi$ and the presence of~$\bx\Sig$ in~$\LJSL$ lies in the proof of the cut-elimination theorem.
 We indicate explicitly in that proof (of Theorem~\ref{thmcutadm}) where these constraints are used.

-The notions {\em ancestor} and {\em descendent} are defined as usual, see \citep{buss98}.
+The notions {\em ancestor} is defined as usual, see \citep{buss98}.
+For example in rule $\rsch_{\rm SL}$, formula occurrences in $\Box \Sigma$ do not have an ancestor, and for formula occurrence $\Box B \in \Box \Gamma$ in the conclusion, both formula occurrences $\Box B,B \in \boxdot \Gamma$ are ancestors of it, and $\Box \phi$ and $\phi$ in the premise are ancestors of $\Box \phi$ in the conclusion.
 A {\em strict ancestor} of a formula $\phi$ is defined to be an ancestor of $\phi$ that as a formula is equal to $\phi$.
 In the rest of the paper we often omit these words.
 When in a sequent $S$ on a branch there occurs a formula $\phi$, then if we speak of an occurrence of $\phi$ in a sequent higher (lower) than $S$ along that branch, then we mean a strict ancestor (descendent) of that occurrence of $\phi$ in $S$.